 Glassmorphism is a design trend characterized by the use of translucent, frosted-glass elements that overlay blurred backgrounds.
 This technique creates a sense of depth and layering, making interface components appear as if they are floating above the background.
 The key components of glassmorphism include:

+backdrop-filter, this effect gives panels a floating glass feel by blurring the background behind them.
 Incorporating glassmorphism into web design offers several advantages that contribute to a more engaging and modern user experience:

 To harness the full potential of glassmorphism, designers should consider the following best practices: